frontid/dockerizer/docs/docs/dockerenv.md

 For the rest of available variables please see  [https://github.com/wodby/docker4drupal](https://github.com/wodby/docker4drupal)

 ## Modifying variables just for you
 Since `.docker.env` is a common shared file you will not be able to make personal modifications on it.
-For this king of customizations you have `.docker.override.env`
+For this kind of customizations you should use `.docker.override.env`

 `.docker.override.env` should be never committed since it is only for you and your environment.
 The usage is really simple.
 Just put in there the variables you want to override with the new value like in the original `.docker.env` file.